Engin-Boot/pong-stage-GaganPunjabi/Stage0/leadership_board.md

   When - Player clicks on display leadership board

-  Then - Player having highest level is displayed along with level
+  Then - Player having the highest level is displayed along with the level